ayush933/wordle/README.md

 This game is made using [FTXUI](https://github.com/ArthurSonzogni/ftxui).

-Currently works on Linux only.
+Currently works on Linux/MacOS only.

 ## Build instructions: